jeffpar/pcjs.v1/README.md

 + A simple Node-based web server ([server.js](server.js))
 + Custom Node modules used by the web server ([HTMLOut](my_modules/htmlout/), [MarkOut](my_modules/markout/), [DiskDump](my_modules/diskdump/), [FileDump](my_modules/filedump/))
-+ An assortment of IBM PC and C1P machine XML files (in [/apps](apps/), [/devices](devices/) and elsewhere)
++ An assortment of IBM PC and C1P machine XML files (in [/apps](apps/), [/configs](configs/), [/disks](disks/) and elsewhere)
 + The [PCjs](my_modules/pcjs-client/lib/) and [C1Pjs](my_modules/c1pjs-client/lib/) client applications, both "compiled" and uncompiled
 + A smattering of [PCjs](docs/pcjs/) and [C1Pjs](docs/c1pjs/) documentation, along with [blog posts](blog/), related [publications](pubs/) and more

+Aside from the [PCjs](my_modules/pcjs-client/lib/) and [C1Pjs](my_modules/c1pjs-client/lib/) applications, [DiskDump](my_modules/diskdump/) is another important module.
+Originally created to dump existing disk images as JSON, **DiskDump** has evolved into a full-featured disk image generator, capable of creating PC-compatible diskette *and* hard disk images from either lists *or* directories of files (including all subdirectories), and supports both command-line and web interfaces.

 The PCjs web server is *not* required to run most PCjs simulations.
 Any web server (Node, Apache, Nginx, etc) that can serve the necessary JavaScript files to your browser will work.
-However, instructions for doing that are beyond the scope of this "Quick Start" document.
-And while it is possible to create simulations that require access to PCjs web server APIs, none of the simulations in the repository should require API access.
+However, instructions for doing that are beyond the scope of this document (see future document).
+The PCjs web server does provide disk and file APIs that simulations can take advantage of, but none of the simulations currently checked into the repository should require API access.

 ### Installing PCjs